cmadland/lit/pages/03.education-action-research/11.reasonConclusionBroadeningBandwidth2001/docs.md

 !!!!    - Intentionally choosing appropriate research methods?
 !!!!  - Worthy of the term significant?
 !!!!  - Emerging towards a new and enduring infrastructure? (p.
 351)

+!
+Consider your evolving action research question and choose one of the 5 choice points articulated by Bradbury and Reason (2001) in the Conclusion chapter p.
+346-350 for quality action research.
+For example you could consider your question in light of Choice Point #5 - Enduring Consequence.
+What might be your hope for ongoing action and change (even small in scope) of your action research project?
+For this Discussion Post - provide a beginning statement of your ideas for your action research project and  what you will need to think about in order to work toward your selected Choice Point.

+My planned AR project involves working with the Indigenous Education department at UVic to support the work of Indigenous educators to build digital competencies with educators and learners in the department with the goal of increasing their willingness and ability to practice digital self-determination and reclaim their online identity. *Digital self-determination* refers to the knowledge, skills, and attitudes required for people to present themselves as whole and fully realized persons using digital tools which protect the flow of personal and community data from being weaponized by governments and corporations invested in surveillance capitalism [@zuboffShoshanaZuboffDigital2014].

+Q - How can open digital technologies enable and empower Indigenous learners to practice digital self-determination in higher ed?

+Reason and Bradbury's fifth broad concern for quality in AR is that AR projects be aimed at building new and enduring infrastructure in institutions (like universities and governments) such that the project may live on beyond the tenure of the researcher.
+In working towards this, I need to, first of all, attend to the first broad concern that the project be grounded in a deeply relational practice which begins with me exploring my ancestral roots as a settler.
+Following that, and based in those relationships, I need to, as Reason and Bradbury state, "create a living interest in the work" (p.
+346).
+Creating a living interest in this work can only happen in relationship.
+In the end, my hope is that the Indigenous Education department is fully capable of sustaining an ongoing project to empower and enable Indigenous learners to be digitally self-determined.